For those of you in the US, Happy Thanksgiving!

 It’s important to set healthy boundaries with people you love.

 Personally, I like to go on a short walk or run every single day when I’m home with family all week.
 It gives me space to reconnect with myself, calm down my nervous system after lots of fun and chaotic commotion, and re-align with my truth.
-I also make sure to meditate every morning and every night to ground my energy and set protective boundaries so I’m not taking on other people’s energy.
+I also make sure to meditate every morning and every night to ground my energy, set energetic boundaries and release other people’s energy.

 Lots of little ones squealing in delight is adorable but also overwhelming!
 Lots of different personalities trying to get along can be draining (including my own, which isn’t always easy for others!).